klane/databall/docs/_pages/model-performance.md

     Correctly predicted 69.34% of games

-# Naive Bayes
+# Na&iuml;ve Bayes

-A naive Bayes model (implemented with [`GaussianNB`](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html#sklearn.naive_bayes.GaussianNB) is included as a comparison to the four previous models.
+A Na&iuml;ve Bayes model (implemented with [`GaussianNB`](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html#sklearn.naive_bayes.GaussianNB) is included as a comparison to the four previous models.
 It performs the best with home wins by correctly predicting over 82% of those games, but actually performs the worst at predicting home losses where it is no better than a coin flip.

 ```python